TechSavantis/polisparalela/site/content/thinks/how-to-write-better-copy-for-your-website-part-1-writing-for-a-lower-reading-age.md

 The first thing you can do to make your writing easier to read is to make your sentences shorter.
 Much shorter.

-Let's look at an example of how I did this on the new Tomango site.
+Let's look at an example of how I did this on the new Polis Paralela site.

 Here's the original copy from the [Brand](/creates/brand/) page;